accounts-js/accounts/README.md

 ## About

 The `@accounts` suite of packages aims to provide the consumer an end to end authentication and accounts management solution, with a simple to start with interface while preserving options for configuration.
-These packages provide OAuth support for popular providers such as Instagram, Twitter, Github, two factor authentication, password based accounts along with recovery options and customizable account creation and validation.
+These packages provide OAuth support for popular providers such as Instagram, Twitter, Github, two-factor authentication, password-based accounts along with recovery options and customizable account creation and validation.

-The `@accounts` packages are modular by nature and can be manually installed and configured, however we provide `@accounts/boost` - a package containing useful abstractions to get a GraphQL accounts server started with minimal configuration.
+The `@accounts` packages are modular by nature and can be manually installed and configured, however, we provide `@accounts/boost` - a package containing useful abstractions to get a GraphQL accounts server started with minimal configuration.

 ## Getting started with @accounts/boost